• Skip to primary navigation

 Plus, potatoes are commonly seen in corned beef and cabbage recipes, so I decided to use them as my carbohydrate in this dish.
 Roasting them gives a fun element to these lettuce wraps that keeps them feeling anything but diet-ish!

 Next, we have the corned beef.
 First, I was not expecting how long it would take to cook corned beef.
-If When you decide to make this recipe, take that into mind.
+When you decide to make this recipe, take that into mind.
 I demonstrate how I cooked mine in the video (by simmering on the stove for about 4-5 hours) but you can also use your slow cooker.

 My slow cooker was occupied by next week's recipe video, so simmer on the stove I did.